midl-dev/midl-website.github.io/_cryptocurrencies/ethereum.md

 ## Why trust MIDL.dev to manage your validator?
 We have expertise in operating validators in several blockchains.

-Our infrastructure is geographically distributed and monitored 24/7.
+We run [Prysm](https://prylabs.net/) in our geograpically distributed Kubernetes cluster.
+We monitor the setup 24/7.

 We are paranoid about security.
 We keep the nodes up-to-date.